BREEDERS’ CUP CLASSIC (updated Oct. 29, 2017)

 THE LATEST – Defending BC Sprint champion Drefong obliterated his competition in the Forego S. -G1 at Saratoga, earning a career top speed figure in the process to regain leadership in the sprint division.
-He’s being trained up to the BC Sprint, just as he was last year with a virtually identical gap in between starts after he had won the King’s Bishop S.-G1 at the Spa.
-The son of Gio Ponti worked six furlongs at Santa Anita Oct.
-16 in 1:12 1/5 from the gate (see workout) while much the best over BC Mile candidate Mor Spirit.
+He’s being trained up to the BC Sprint, just as he was last year with a virtually identical gap in between starts after he had won the King’s Bishop S.-G1 at the Spa and has looked better than ever in recent drills.

-Roy H returned to winning form in the Santa Anita Sprint Championship, scoring by a length from the lightly regarded state-bred Mr. Hinx in a race in which the main contenders (Giant Expectations, Ransom the Moon) simply failed to fire.
+Roy H returned to winning form in the Santa Anita Sprint Championship in which the main contenders (Giant Expectations, Ransom the Moon) simply failed to fire.
 While the son of More Than Ready won with something in hand, it must be noted that the inaccurate official final time (1:08.68) was actually four to five lengths faster than it should have been.
 Previously, the 5-year-old gelding managed to finish third in the Bing Crosby despite being badly impeded by the rider-less Drefong in what has been his only defeat in five starts this year.

 Mind Your Biscuits, after a string of superb performances both at home and in Dubai, ran considerably below his best form when unplaced in the Forego.
-The Chad Summers trained son of Posse breezed a half mile in 1:00 1/5 seconds at Belmont Park Oct.
-14 (see workout).
+The Chad Summers trained son of Posse has been breezing like his old self lately and is a major contender off his best performance.

 Imperial Hint crushed three outclassed rivals by more than six lengths under wraps in the listed LeVine Memorial Stakes at Parx on Labor Day, missing the track record by four one-hundredths of a second.
-The son of Imperialism had his most recent workout Oct.
-13 at Parx, breezing five furlongs in 58 2/5 seconds.
+It’ll be interesting to see if he can performed similarly away his home base.

 - LADY AURELIA (W. Ward)